jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 **Correction factor** is for secondary calibration factor.

-**Measurements times** in seconds, for each Figure.
+**Measurements times** in seconds, for each image.

-Sometime one wants to use measurement time to correct Figures collected at different time exposures.
+Sometime one wants to use measurement time to correct images collected at different time exposures.
 While not suggested, it is possible to do here.
 I strongly discourage this.

 Monitor counts allow scaling data by using monitor on incoming intensity.

-**“Fixed offset for CCD Figures”** this is single value to be **subtracted** from each pixel of Figure to be processed.
+**“Fixed offset for CCD images”** this is single value to be **subtracted** from each pixel of image to be processed.

-***“Monitor counts”*** use monitor counts to scale Figures (Sample/Empty)… This makes no sense for dark field…
+***“Monitor counts”*** use monitor counts to scale images (Sample/Empty)… This makes no sense for dark field…

 Each of these values can be inserted by user as number, or using function: